BackupTheBerlios/librazur/librazur/blc/README.txt

 You can launch the application by running bin/blc.exe under Windows or bin/blc under GNU/Linux.
-We are currently looking for people to test the application under Mac OS X: if you're one of those, please contact us at librazur@gmail.com!
+We are currently looking for people to test the application under Mac OS X: if you're one of those, please contact us at alex@librazur.info!

-If you want to contribute to BLC in any way (documentation, translation, bug reporting, programming), feel free to contact us at librazur@gmail.com.
+If you want to contribute to BLC in any way (documentation, translation, bug reporting, programming), feel free to contact us at alex@librazur.info.

 You can find the sources for this application in the src directory.
 You can checkout the sources from the CVS repository at